 The agreement, while revolutionary, was achieved by negotiation.
 It was founded on the idea that all issues relating to the oceans are closely linked and must be dealt with as a whole.

 Today it is one of relatively few international agreements that all countries comply with in practice – even those few that are not yet formally bound to it.

 UNCLOS strikes a delicate balance between competing interests in the use of the oceans.
 Among many provisions, it:

 - sets the maximum breadth of the territorial sea at 12 nautical miles, with a right of peaceful passage for foreign ships

 - ensures unhindered transit passage for vessels and aircraft through and over international straits and through waters with many islands

-- provides coastal states with exclusive rights over all resources in an exclusive economic zone out to 200 nautical miles, while preserving pre-existing navigational and other rights in these areas
+- provides coastal states with exclusive rights over all resources in an exclusive economic zone out to 200 nautical miles, while preserving pre-existing navigational and other rights within these areas

 - affirms coastal state rights over continental shelves extending beyond 200 nautical miles, subject to certain limitations